-and 82.14.230 impose state and local use taxes on the use of natural gas or manufactured gas by a consumer, if the person who sold the gas to the consumer has not paid public utility tax on that sale.
+and 82.14.230 impose state and local use taxes on the use of natural gas or manufactured gas by a consumer, including compressed natural gas and liquefied natural gas, if the person who sold the gas to the consumer has not paid public utility tax on that sale.
 This use tax is imposed only for natural gas delivered to a consumer through a pipeline.
 The use tax is applied at the same rate as the state and city public utility taxes.
-This section explains how this use tax applies and how it is reported to the department.
+This rule explains how this use tax applies and how it is reported to the department.

 (2) Definitions.
-For the purpose of this section:
+For the purpose of this rule:

 (a) "Brokered natural gas" means natural gas purchased by a consumer from a source out of the state and delivered to the consumer in this state.